bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 There are a few ways to reach the summit of Powderface Ridge, but none are easier than the south trail.
 That is, when the seasonal gate on Highway 66 is open.
 In the winter, one can fall back on the longer East Approach.
 But either way, you'll reach an open ridge with fine panoramic views.

 Joining us belatedly were Zora, Christine and Christine's grandson Alex.
 They mistakenly started from the trailhead for Rainy Summit Ridge instead of Powderface Ridge, but it worked out fine.
-They went up and over Rainy Summit Ridge, and the five of us met on the col to hike up Powderface together.
+They went up and over Rainy Summit Ridge, and the five of us met on the col to hike Powderface Ridge together.

 From the col, we followed the trail as it swings into the forest.
-The confused trail first loses 40 m before realizing it should be going up.
+The confused trail loses 40 m before realizing it should be going up.
 Then up it goes, out of the woods and onto the meadowy ridge crest.
 We turned right and ambled 200 m to the summit.

 There's no trail on the open ridge and not much of one in the trees, but we kept close to the ridge crest, following it until the cliffs on our left disappeared.
 Then it was easy to follow a trail down to the col. We didn't start the trip together, but we finished together, hiking down Powderface trail to our car before giving our friends a lift back to their vehicle.